srikang85/push-server/README.md

 # Push Server
 ## Prerequisite
-- Install Redis server and run it on default port.
+- Install Redis server and run it on default port

 ## How to run both client and server
 - npm install